quiltdata/quilt/docs/Walkthrough/Working with the Catalog.md

 ### Push to bucket

 You can push the existing package from one bucket to another.
-To use this feature consult to [workflows](../Advanced Features/workflows.md) page.
+To use this feature consult [workflows](../Advanced Features/workflows.md) page.

 ### Summarize